Teoscar Hernández Player Props: Mariners vs. Twins

-On Thursday, Teoscar Hernandez (.231 on-base percentage in past 10 games, 63 points below season-long percentage) and the Seattle Mariners face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 3:40 PM ET.
+On Monday, Teoscar Hernandez (.200 on-base percentage in past 10 games, 96 points below season-long percentage) and the Seattle Mariners face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 7:40 PM ET.

 Teoscar Hernández Game Info & Props vs. the Twins